khoamisfit/ansible-venus/README.md

 * password - If a hash is provided then that will be used, but otherwise the account will be locked
 * groups - a list of supplementary groups for the user.
 * ssh_keys - This should be a list of ssh keys for the user.
-Each ssh key should be included directly and should have no newlines.

 ```
 # Add or Update user